-If my baby is over 2 weeks, can we still book a newborn session?
+If my baby is over 2 weeks, can I still book a newborn session?

 Of course!
-There is no set cut-off date in which a newborn will be cease to be cooperative.
+There is no set number of days in which a newborn will be cease to be cooperative.
 There's also no guarantee that a younger newborn will cooperate either.
 I say that under 2 weeks is best because that's when we have the best chance of cooperation and sleepiness.

 How far in advance should I book my session?
 Do you take last-minute bookings?